appelmar/scidb4gdal/README.md

 If a coverage is used please make sure that the coordinates of the images refer to the same spatial reference system.
 It is also important that all images that are inserted into a coverage are within the initially stated boundary!

 ## Deleting arrays
 In order to allow GDAL to delete arrays, we enabled this particular feature via gdalmanage.
-Since gdalmanage does not support opening options, the connection string approach must be used, e.g. `gdalmanage delete "SCIDB:array=test_spatial host=https://your.host.de port=31000 user=user password=passwd"`.
+Since gdalmanage does not support opening options, the connection string approach must be used, e.g. `gdalmanage delete "SCIDB:array=test_spatial host=https://your.host.de port=31000 user=user password=passwd confirmDelete=Y"`.
 This command completely removes the array from the database.
 Please be sure that the array is gone once this command is executed.
+An additional parameter "confirmDelete" was introduced in order to prevent accidental deletion of an array.
+This is due to GDALs QuietDelete function that is called on each gdal_translate call.
+As values the following strings are allowed (case-insensitive): YES, Y, TRUE, T or 1.

 ## Dependencies
 - At the moment the driver requires [Shim](https://github.com/Paradigm4/shim) to run on SciDB databases you want to connect to.
 In the future, this may or may not be changed to connecting directly to SciDB sockets using Google's protocol buffers